Skip to main content

 subject'Important brainstorm meeting'x

-correlation_id (output)Represents the external call to MS Graph.
+correlation_id (output)Represents the external call to Microsoft Graph.
 After calling this procedure the id should be saved as shown in the example code

 -- The msgraph_send_event_add procedure will fill the correlation_id